 Aside from our day driving from Zion National Park to Arches National Park, we spent 4 days in Moab with kids (who were 3 & 5 years old at the time) enjoying the wide variety of natural wonders that Arches and Canyonlands National Parks have to offer.

 We had planned on doing a couple of more difficult hikes in Arches National Park with kids, so we needed to make sure we had enough time.
-We planned our Arches National Park itinerary with one longer hike each day, then leaving the afternoon to visit the other must-see arches in the park.
+We planned our Arches National Park itinerary to begin with one longer hike each day, then leaving the afternoon to visit the other must-see arches in the national park.

 Things to do in Arches National Park with Kids

-Best Day Hikes in Arches National Park with Kids
+The 2 Best Day Hikes in Arches National Park with Kids

 1. Delicate Arch Trail